What is a barium swallow?

 You may be asked to remove clothing.
 If so, you will be given a gown to wear.

-You will lie on an X-ray table that can move you from a horizontal to an upright position.
+You will stand and/or lie on an X-ray table that can move you from a horizontal to

 The radiologist may take X-rays of your chest and belly (abdomen) first.

-The radiologist will ask you to take a swallow of a thick, chalky barium drink.
-The
+The radiologist will ask you to take a swallow of a thick, chalky barium drink that

 As you swallow the barium, the radiologist will take single pictures, a series of